NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/HR_AUTHENTICATION.md

 # Token Authentication with DRF

-## Understanding Auth Tokens
+## Review of Auth Tokens

 Tokens are used by a server and its clients.
 When the user first registers on the client a unique token is created for that user.
 The client uses the token in all fetch calls to the server to identify the user making the request.
-For your application, when a user fills out the registration form, the following process occurs:
+For your application, when a customer fills out the registration form, the following process occurs:

 1. Client sends a request to the server's `/register` route with the user's information in the body of the request.